matheusvnm/Poseidon/README.md

-### Poseidon's Requirements.
+### Poseidon's dependencies.

-1. GCC 9.X version.
+1. MSR Module (only in AMD Version).
-2. MSR Module (only in AMD Version).
+2. Intel RAPL (only in Intel Version).
-3. Intel RAPL (only in Intel Version).
+3. ACPI cpu-freq driver.

-4. ACPI cpu-freq driver.
+**IMPORTANT: Poseidon only works with GCC 9.X version or superior.**

 ### How to install Poseidon?
 ---